kanishkadubey16/school-management-api/README.md

 # Deployment

-Backend deployed on Render.
+- Backend deployed on Render

-Database hosted on Aiven MySQL.
+- Database hosted on Aiven MySQL